 One common problem here is most likely the lack of budget.
 On average, organizations still only dedicate 18 percent of the IT security budget to application security.
 However, it’s not only about money, but also for what it is spend on.
 Organizations do often focus to much on specific security solutions instead on a risk centric approach.
-As we have seen, there are many ways that applications can be exploited in an organization – focussing only on securing the internal development is simply not enough.
-From an attacker perspective, it does not matter wether the exploited vulnerability is in custom code, in a library or in some WCMS plugin.
+As we have seen, there are many ways that applications can be exploited in an organization – focusing only on securing the internal development is simply not enough.
+From an attacker perspective, it does not matter whether the exploited vulnerability is in custom code, in a library or in some WCMS plugin.

 Organizations should therefore take the threat of insecure web applications seriously and focus on protecting all applications (not just the internally developed ones) appropriately based on their specific security risk!